Product documentation

 Especially when there is a chain of supplying orders, this is time-consuming, and requires good understanding and navigation skills from the user.
 Not to mention the frustration on both sides when the customer is waiting on the phone for the latest status of his order.

-Purpose of the Advanced Warehouse Management Logistic chain form is to combine the information at your finger tips, by showing all sales order lines of open sales orders with their 1:1 related transfer order lines, purchase order lines and production order lines.
+Purpose of the Warehouse Management Logistic chain form is to combine the information at your finger tips, by showing all sales order lines of open sales orders with their 1:1 related transfer order lines, purchase order lines and production order lines.

 When items are purchased or produced to order, optionally transferred from the DC to the store etc., this form offers fast information to the final customer based on zip code and house number, or delivery name.
 Detail information is only one click.